section-engineering-education/engineering-education/articles/simclr-a-simple-framework-for-contrastive-learning-of-visual-representations/index.md

 *[Image Source: Arxiv](https://arxiv.org/pdf/2002.05709.pdf)*

 2. The experiment batch sizes range from 256 to 8,192.
-The experiment found that the accuracy kept increasing as the batch sizes and the number of epochs were being increased, as shown below.
+The experiment found that the accuracy kept increasing as the batch sizes and the number of epochs increased, as shown below.

 ![Linear evaluation models (ResNet-50) trained with different batch size and epochs](/engineering-education/simclr-a-simple-framework-for-contrastive-learning-of-visual-representations/training-with-different-batch-sizes-and-epochs.PNG)